Last Modified: 01 Oct 2014

 An airport arrival transfer is included.
 This transfer is only valid if arriving on day 1 or if you have booked pre-trip accommodation through Intrepid.
 Please provide your flight details at the time of booking, or at a minimum 15 days prior to travel (note - we may not be able confirm request made within 15 days of travel).
 Once you have provided your details a transfer representative will be booked to meet you at the airport and transfer you to your hotel.

 You can arrive at any time on day 1 as there are no activities planned until the important welcome meeting.
 Your leader will leave a note at reception telling you where and when this important meeting will take place.
 Please ask a member of reception for this information.

 In the early morning – weather permitting we take the Scenic Mt.
 Everest flight.
-This amazing experience will take us through the Sagamartha's National Park through a crescendo of the highest peaks in the World, climaxing with Mt.
+This amazing experience will take us parallel to the Himalayan range that includes Mt.
 Everest.